MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![ Camera positions](images/tutorials/visualization/V8_SyncFloat.png " Camera positions")

-Connect the backwards direction of the two `SoExaminerViewer` by using multiple `SyncFloat` modules and two `SyncVector` modules for *position* and *orientation* fields.
+Connect the backwards direction of the two `SoExaminerViewer` by using multiple `SyncFloat` modules and two `SyncVector` modules for <field>position</field> and <field>orientation</field> fields.

 {{<alert class="info" caption="Extra Infos">}}
-To establish connections between fields with the type *Float*, you can use the *SyncFloat* module.
-For fields containing vector, the appropriate connection can be achieved using the *SyncVector* module.
+To establish connections between fields with the type *Float*, you can use the `SyncFloat` module.
+For fields containing vector, the appropriate connection can be achieved using the `SyncVector` module.
 {{</alert>}}

 ![ SyncFloat & SyncVector](images/tutorials/visualization/V8_SyncFloat_Network.png " SyncFloat & SyncVector")